INSPIRE-MIF/gp-data-service-linking-simplification/meetings/2021-12-03/MIWP Sub-group 2.3.2 Simplification Part B 2021-12-13 summary.md

   * Since there was no agreement on a consensus solution to manage the issue, the group agreed to continue the discussion in the GitHub repository.

 * **Inputs sent by @heidivanparys on 2nd December**:
   * @heidivanparys already started with the quality-check / review of Part A Consolidated proposal (Good Practice).
 She expressed her agreement with the previous comment from @AntoRot, and explained that the consolidated proposal should reuse the requirements already established in the technical guidelines.
-This could be done by expressing in this Good Practice dependencies to the requirements classesthat already exist in the TG MD.
+This could be done by expressing in this Good Practice dependencies to the requirements classes that already exist in the TG MD.
   * Particularly, if the present Good Practice finally proposes something not aligned with TG Requirement 3.6 discussed above, it would be better to submit a change proposal for this requirement through the governance process currently established.

 **Agenda Item 2 - Discussion on the Remapping of Extended Capabilities**